DafnaBarkan/qPCR-analyzer/README.md

 * Follow the instructions to conduct the analysis by your parameters.

 ### Example data
-The program asks the user to input some information about the data.
+The program ask the user to input some information about the data.

 Here are the answeres regarding the example input data:
 * qPCR result file name: 2023-12-14_5kbinf_calibration_QuantStudio 12K Flex_export.xls